Disorderlies

-Disorderlies is a 1987 screwball comedy feature film starring the rap group, The Fat Boys, and Ralph Bellamy.
+Disorderlies is a 1987 comedy film starring the rap group, The Fat Boys, and Ralph Bellamy.
 The film was directed by Michael Schultz who previously directed The Fat Boys in Krush Groove.

 Plot summary

 Winslow Lowry is a no-good, indebted gambler and the nephew of elderly, infirm millionaire Albert Dennison.
 Winslow seeks to speed up his uncle's demise by hiring three of the most inept orderlies he can possibly find.
-The trio (played by The Fat Boys Markie, Buffy and Kool) only mean well, however, and their good-natured antics actually help re-energize the ailing Albert.
-In the end the trio and Albert learn about Winslow's scheme and try to stop him.
+The trio (played by The Fat Boys Markie, Buffy and Kool) only mean well, however.
+When they fail to give him his medicine, the ailing Albert becomes re-energized, as it turns out he was heavily overmedicated.
+In the end, the trio and Albert learn about Winslow's scheme and try to stop him.